PiscatorX/mzansi-seagrass-bluecarbon/scripts-notebooks/calculations_helper.md

 # Carbon stocks modelling helper functions

-To interpolate and extrapolate we use function in an R script [stocks_helper_functions.R](stocks_helper_functions.R) is a script file containing three simple functions:
+To interpolate and extrapolate we use two of the functions in an R script [stocks_helper_functions.R](stocks_helper_functions.R) is a script file containing three simple functions:

 1. `interpolate_slice`